 “I used this stuff about every month when I was stationed in Louisiana to avoid being carried away by the unofficial state bird, the mosquito.
 (Rumor had it that one landed at the Army Air Field at Fort Polk and got pumped 5000 gallons of jet fuel before the crew realized what they had).”

 “Roughly every payday, I would hang my uniforms on the back porch and spray them until they were damp, and then let them hang to dry.
 This and Deep Woods Off really cut down on how many bug bites I collected through the warmer months.”– Papa S.

 It bonds to the fabric fibers for up to 6 weeks or 6 washings.

 When a tick, mosquito, or other insect comes into contact with Permethrin, it absorbs a dose that will either repel or kill the insect.

 Note: Because your skin breaks down Permethrin within fifteen minutes of contact, it’s not useful as a personal protection insect repellent when applied to the skin.
-Instead, for skin, consider this (no DEET) insect repellent:
+Instead, for skin, consider the following (no DEET) insect repellent that works great too!

 What Can I Treat with Permethrin?

 It’s safe and compatible with almost all fabrics, and it has an easier time bonding to soft fabrics like cottons, wools, and synthetic blends.

 Mosquitoes are better hoppers than flyers, so spraying it on landing surfaces around you will improve your protection.
 Consider backpacks, tents, camp furniture, hammocks, mosquito netting, luggage, and even bed sheets.